kiboschool/course-c4s-writing/src/communicating-for-success/presentation-skills/assignment-4-code-demo.md

 ## Brief

 One afternoon you come into your local co-working space and notice a tech professional sitting across from your usual seat.
 They look like they are wrapping up their work and are about to head out.
 They are using a laptop with the sticker of your dream company on it, have a notebook with the company's logo on it, and are wearing a t-shirt from the company as well.
-A signs point to the fact that they work at your dream company.
+All signs point to the fact that they work at your dream company.
 Since it looks like they are heading out, you only have about 1 minute to speak with them.

 Record an elevator pitch that you could use for this interaction.